The top 10 greatest 1990s songs ever

 The Cure – Friday I’m In Love

-Described as a happy-go-lucky pop song, ‘Friday I’m In Love’ instantly became a worldwide hit for The Cure.
+One of the happy-go-lucky 1990s songs, ‘Friday I’m In Love’ instantly became a worldwide hit for The Cure.
 Released in 1992, the song reached number 6 in the UK music charts and ensured that British audiences would continue to listen to the band, following their previous single ‘High’.

 Chumbawamba – Tubthumping